danielecook/seq-collection/README.md

 ### fq-count

-Count the number of reads in a FASTQ
+Count the number of reads in a FASTQ and other metrics.

 ### fq-meta